Daquirii/CordialOS/README.md

 # CordialOS
-A completely bespoke OS and Kernel
+A completely bespoke OS

 # NOTICE
-I am only developing for x86-64 as of currently, so contact me if you wish to help develope for ARM64
+I am only developing for x86-64 as of currently, so contact me if you wish to help develop for ARM64 or any other cpu architectures